taimoorsattar7/taimoorsattar.dev/src/pages/blogs/environment-variable-in-create-react-app.md

 ---
-title: Environment variable in create-react-app
+title: How to define environment variable in create-react-app?
 description: Environment Variable works differently in create-react-app.
 To access the environment variable in your app, you have to add the prefix REACT_APP_ before defining your variable.